plan-player-analytics/Plan/Plan/json-endpoints.md

 Parameters are given in the URL: `address/v1/<endpoint>?parameter=value&another=value`

-If invalid parameters are given the server will return 400 Bad Request.
+If invalid parameters are given, the server will return 400 Bad Request.
 The body of the response is the error message

 ## Endpoints